 The One Bedroom Suite at Plaza can be found on their upper floors, meaning you’ll have a view of either the Strip or surrounding mountains.
 Other amenities include a coffee maker, 650 square feet, and either one king or two queens.
 It’s a basic room, but it does the trick.

 The newest, and nicest, resort on Fremont Street offers an impressive selection of rooms and suites.
-Among them is the Circa Suite that offers 867 square feet of space, tablet technology, living room and bar seating.
+Among them is the Circa Suite which offers 867 square feet of space, tablet technology, a living room and bar seating.
 While it’ll rank among the more expensive options downtown, there’s a reason.

 See Also: 2 & 3 Bedroom suites in Las Vegas.